MissingMaps/josm_styles/README.md

 ![](https://i.imgur.com/fw04Miq.png)

-Type a name like Misisng Maps Validation or whatever you'd like, and put https://github.com/MissingMaps/josm_styles/archive/master.zip in the URL field, and the paint style will appear in your Map Paint Styles window.
+Type a name like Missing Maps Validation or whatever you'd like, and put https://github.com/MissingMaps/josm_styles/archive/master.zip in the URL field, and the paint style will appear in your Map Paint Styles window.

 There are four colors you may see from this paint style, corresponding to the errors mentioned earlier:
  - buildings with names are yellow